vs-nascimento/git_storage/README.md

 - **Read/Write content:** Read/write bytes and strings with automatic create/update.
 - **GitStorageDB:** Store JSON (encrypted or plain) by collection.
 - **Collections, Query and Transactions:** Create/drop collections, query with filters, and batch operations.
+ - **Crypto variants:** AES-GCM-128/256 and ChaCha20-Poly1305 with configurable PBKDF2 iterations.
+ - **Logging:** Pluggable `LogListener` with levels (none, info, debug, error) for API and DB operations.

 ## Installation